 In 2017, the RBNZ commenced a comprehensive review of the Insurance (Prudential Supervision) Act 2010.
-The final recommendations from that review may result in changes to the licensing criteria and obligations for licensed insurers.
-Active work on the review was suspended in April 2018 although since that date the RBNZ has carried out some thematic reviews focusing on specific matters (such as conduct issues and the appointed actuary regime).
+The final recommendations from that review are expected to result in changes to the licensing criteria and obligations for licensed insurers.
+RBNZ has conducted a number of consultations on various topics and more are expected.
+The current timetable for the review extends into 2023 with any legislation being drafted after this.